Love on a Branch Line (TV series): Plot

-He goes to meet the eccentric Lord Flamborough who, having lost both legs in a train accident while working as a driver during the 1926 General Strike, now lives on a steam train on a nearby private railway – the defunct branch line of the title.
-He appears content to have ceded the day-to-day running of the Hall to Professor Pollux and, having a passion for Trad Jazz (while being an erratic drummer at best), seems more interested in the fact that Jasper can allegedly dance the Charleston than remarking on any entanglements Jasper may have with his daughters.
-Like everyone else in the village, he seems to take to Jasper, helping to persuade him to stay for the fete to be held Bank Holiday Monday in aid of "fallen women", at which Jasper is to be the judge of a competition of ladies' ankles.
-Jasper again disposes of his umbrella, after being told he is very sexy apart from it.
+He meets the eccentric Lord Flamborough who lost both legs in a train accident while working as a driver during the 1926 General Strike and now lives on a steam train on a private railway – the defunct branch line of the title.
+He has no interest in the Hall, having a passion for Trad Jazz, and seems more interested in the fact that Jasper can allegedly dance the Charleston than remarking on any entanglements Jasper may have with his daughters.
+He seems to take to Jasper, helping to persuade him to stay for the fete to be held on Bank Holiday Monday in aid of "fallen women", at which Jasper is to judge in a competition of ladies' ankles.

 He soon finds that the department's two senior employees spend most of their time running the Hall and researching its history, the village and the local cricket team; anything, in fact, other than the jobs they are supposed to be doing.
-Jasper finds it very difficult to find out any information about the work of the department, due to a combination of their evasive responses and his own extracurricular activities, which draw him away from his task.
+Jasper finds it very difficult to find out about the work of the department, due to a combination of their evasiveness and his own extracurricular activities, which draw him away from his task.

 On one of the rare moments when he actually manages to have a discussion on the department's function, the third employee, Miss Mounsey, tearfully admits to him that she has been making up the statistics for a number of years and is worried this may have affected government policy.
 Jasper reassures her that "nobody has ever taken the least bit of notice about the work of your department", much to her relief.